Add a Bold Statement with a Snowball Bush

 With a growth of 10-12 feet tall and 8-10 feet wide you will need lots of room for this Lacecap Hydrangea but it is well worth it.
 The flower heads on this beauty can get up to 10-12" wide and they cover the shrub.

-They prefer light shade and don't like dry soil.
+They prefer light shade and doesn't like dry soil.

-Another lacecap Hydrangea that grows to about 6 feet tall and wide.
+Another lacecap that grows to about 6' tall and wide.
+It has blueish coloured blooms and variegated leaves.
 It prefers part shade and evenly moist soil for best performance.

 Adding a Hydrangea plant to your yard will add a lot of